Weberb6834/FinalLab/README.md

 2. Go into the `381Bot.py` file and change the: Teams_Token, Bot_Email & Bot_URL to match that of you webex bot

 <img src='images/bot.png' width=100% />

+You can get your bot_url by going into your terminal and entering the command:

+          ngrok http 5001